DominusDeMachina/bye-bob/docs/database_setup.md

 # Database Setup Guide

-This document provides instructions for setting up the PostgreSQL database with Supabase and managing migrations for the ByeBob application.
+This document provides instructions for setting up the PostgreSQL database with Railway and managing migrations for the ByeBob application.

-## Supabase Setup
+## Railway Setup

-For detailed Supabase setup instructions, see [Supabase Setup Guide](supabase_setup.md).
+For detailed Railway setup instructions, see [Railway Setup Guide](railway_setup.md).

 ## Environment Configuration